lit/lit-element/docs/_guide/lifecycle.md

 | **Type** | `Promise` | Resolves with a `Boolean` when the element has finished updating. |
 | **Resolves** <br/><br/>| `true` if there are no more pending updates.<br/><br/> `false` if this update cycle triggered another update. |

 The `updateComplete` Promise resolves when the element has finished updating.
-Use `updateComplete` to to wait for an update:
+Use `updateComplete` to wait for an update:

   ```js
   await this.updateComplete;